yuyatinnefeld/fortune-cookie-factory/README.md

 ## About
 A simple Python package `fortune-cookie-facrory` is written with the modern Python development tool, `Poetry` and deployed with `GitHub Actions`.

-You can see the message inside of the cookie, a Chinese phrase with a list of lucky numbers for you to enjoy, share, or put in your own cookies.
+You can see the message inside the cookie, a Chinese phrase with a list of lucky numbers for you to enjoy, share, or put in your own cookies.

-Main goal of this project that you have fun playing the fortune cookie app.
-My pernonal goals are learning GitHub Actions CI/CD well, creating, testing, mirroring a poetry project.
+The main goal of this project is that you have fun playing the fortune cookie app.
+My personal goals are learning GitHub Actions CI/CD well, creating, testing and mirroring a poetry project.

 ## How it works?